Is it an Autism Conference or a 3 Day Vacation?

 Autism Education Summit

 This weekend we are lucky!
 The grandparents came into town, and they are excited to watch the kids.
 This weekend we finally get to meet some of our best friends in person!
 This is what AES provides.
 We get to learn about the latest autism research.
 We get to be inspired by stories of healing from doctors on the front lines.
-All while being surrounded by 700 of our closest friends!!!
+All while being surrounded by a few hundred of our closest friends!!!

 What am I looking forward to most this year?
 As I am reading, “The Autoimmune Solution” right now.
 I am very much looking forward to hearing Dr. Amy Meyers keynote speech.
 A good nights sleep is pretty high on the list too.
 Heather and I have a hotel for 3 days which means 3 full nights of good sleep.
 (That is, if we don’t stay up too late “mingling” with some of those friends we haven’t seen since last year.)
 Seriously though, we had such a great time at last year’s at the Autism Education Summit.
 We expect to learn even more this year and meet new parents and continue to spread the message of hope.
 At the end of this weekend, Heather and I will be well-rested, inspired, informed, and our tanks will be full!
 In fact, I suspect they will be overflowing!